plone/volto/docs/source/upgrade-guide/index.md

 }
 ```

-It has the same signature and it's used like the `applyConfig()` function in `index.js`
+It has the same signature, and it's used like the `applyConfig()` function in `index.js`
 module add-ons.
 You should place your project's configuration here and mutate the config
-like you would do it in addons.
+like you would do it in add-ons.

 Let's show it in an example.
 Let's say you have this config in your project's `src/config` module: